 Don't forget that caves are constantly about 8-12 degrees so, in summer particularly, you will need to bring at least a jacket with you to put on.

-The basic tour is a wonderful and unique cave experience that most people could manage with good footwear.
-There are longer tours available here (we can help you book one if you like) and it's possible to walk miles, following the route of the Italian army back along the Pivka river.
+The basic tour is a wonderful and unique cave experience and there are longer tours available too.. (we can help you book one if you like) and it's possible to walk miles, following the route of the Italian army back along the Pivka river.

 And even if you just wander down to see the cave mouth and the river on their own then you will be sucked into a mass of different greens and leaky limestone rock walls that you will probably not get to see in your own country..

 The location of this cave is both secret and stunning, the water gushing, the greenness outside and the darkness inside will just blow you away..

 Try to be there for 5pm to do the cave tour and the whole experience will take up just a small part of your day, but will fill your mind with lots of lovely memories to last a lifetime!